dunglas/mercure/CONTRIBUTING.md

 Go to `http://localhost:3000` and enjoy!

-When you send a PR, just make sure that:
+When you send a PR, make sure that:

 * You add valid test cases.
 * Tests are green.